-I've always loved cooking a whole fish- I just feel it traps so much of juice and flavor.
-In fact, even chefs recommend doing it, and that's why, I thought of trying out this recipe!
+I've always loved cooking a whole fish.
+I feel it traps so much of the juice and flavor.
+Even chefs recommend doing it, and that's why I thought of trying out this baked whole fish recipe.
+The same easy method can be used for other whole fish, such as tilapia or branzino.

 If you enjoy this, you’ll love the similar yet unique flavors of the baked basa fish, known for its light, buttery taste.
-For something equally easy but with a citrus kick, the oven baked cod with lemon and garlic brings brightness to your table.
-And for a Mediterranean-inspired dish that’s packed with flavor, the easy Mediterranean baked tilapia is sure to become a go-to.
+For something equally easy but with a citrus kick, the oven-baked cod with lemon and garlic brings brightness to your table.

 Jump to:

-Seasonings: I used a mix of Old Bay seasoning, Cajun seasoning, paprika, fish seasoning, salt and black pepper.
+- Seasonings: Old Bay seasoning, Cajun seasoning, paprika, fish seasoning, salt, and black pepper.

 Variations & Substitutions

-- Step 1: Start with the challenging part- scaling, gutting the fish and washing with some lemon.
+- Prepare the fish: Gut the fish and wash it with lemon juice.
 If already cleaned, skip.

-- Marinate the fish and veggies.
-Make sure the marinade goes deep into the slits.
+- Marinate the fish and veggies, ensuring the marinade penetrates deeply into the slits.
 Do the same for the potatoes and veggies.

-- Pour the potatoes and veggies into a baking pan and put the fish on it with some slices of butter.
-Bake in a preheated oven at 400 degrees F for 30 minutes till cooked through and serve with a choice of side. (see recipe card for more).
+- Place some butter slices on the fish.
+Place the potatoes and vegetables in a baking pan and top with the fish, adding slices of butter on top.
+Bake in a preheated oven at 400°F for 30 minutes, until cooked through, and serve with a choice of sides. (see recipe card for more).

 Tips & Tricks to Nail the Recipe